 Some more points to bear in mind:

 Even CII-registered qualified financial advisers can be bad guys.
 Despite being a fully qualified financial adviser AND a CII examiner, Stephen Ward, of Premier Pension Solutions has been responsible for a large number of scams.
 Ward was responsible for the ARK debacle, and he facilitated the CWM scam and Evergreen New Zealand QROPS.
+EDIT: Stephen Ward has been banned from acting as a pension trutsee!

 Also, “introducers” lurk in the sidelines luring people in and then referring them in the direction of a qualified, regulated financial adviser, who in turn refers them to an insurance company, and finds a provider for the pension and investments etc etc. Unfortunately, this often results in not just one but several layers of commissions, charges and fees.
 These all take their toll on your fund.
 Often referred to as fractional scamming, all of these people get a chunk AND there’s an annual charge (regardless of performance – this is often a % of the original fund value); AND if/when you realise your fund is suffering you may well find there’s an exit fee to top it all off.